ToolJet/ToolJet/docs/docs/tutorial/manage-users-groups.md

 ## Managing Users

-Admin of an organization can add users to the account.
-To manage the users for your account, just go to the **Account menu** on top right corner and click on the **Manage Users**.
+Admin of an organization can add users to the organization.
+To manage the users in your organization, just go to the **Account menu** on top right corner and click on the **Manage Users**.

 <div style={{textAlign: 'center'}}>